As most of you know by now, I love living in North Carolina. Especially the North Carolina Mountains.

 While its population almost doubles during the summer Blowing Rock NC still has a delightful small town atmosphere.

-Complete with a vibrant art scene, unique mix of great restaurants, small shops, and art galleries, Blowing Rock NC also has plenty of natural beauty to enjoy.
+Living in North Carolina Mountains and Blowing Rock in particular come complete with a vibrant art scene.
+And it has a unique mix of great restaurants, small shops, and art galleries.
+This North Carolina Mountain best place to live also has plenty of natural beauty to enjoy.

 Moving on east of Boone about thirty minutes in the North Carolina Mountains is Banner Elk NC.